 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Site of the 1899 Department of Michigan G.A.R.
 Encampment (a few steps from this marker); Lombard Post No. 170 G.A.R.
-Memorial (within shouting distance of this marker); Hotel Perry (within shouting distance of this marker); Perry Hotel The Perry Hotel (about 400 feet away); Grand Rapids and Indiana Railroad Station (about 400 feet away); Elk's Club (about 500 feet away); Park Garden Cafe (approx. 0.2 miles away).
+Memorial (within shouting distance of this marker); Hotel Perry (within shouting distance of this marker); Perry Hotel (about 400 feet away, measured The Perry Hotel (about 400 feet away); Grand Rapids and Indiana Railroad Station (about 400 feet away); Elk's Club (about 500 feet away); Park Garden Cafe (approx. 0.2 miles away).
 Touch for a list and map of all markers in Petoskey.

 Also see . . .